After lockdown, Shanghai tries to mend fences with foreign firms

 "The world is not going to wait for China to clean this mess," he said.

-(Reporting by Brenda Goh and Zhang Yan in Shanghai, Martin Pollard, Sophie Yu and Yew Lun Tian in Beijing; Editing by Simon Cameron-Moore and Jamie Freed)
+(Reporting by Brenda Goh and Zhang Yan in Shanghai, Martin Pollard, Sophie Yu and Yew Lun Tian in Beijing; Editing by Simon Cameron-Moore, Jamie Freed and Mark Heinrich)

 ((brenda.goh@thomsonreuters.com; +86 (0) 21 2083 0088; Reuters Messaging: brenda.goh.thomsonreuters.com@reuters.net))